 The lower part used to be a fire station at the far end of the harbour.
 During the renovation, this beautiful barracks has been preserved and now this place is designated to be the beginning of the extensive port area.
-There is no clearer symbol of the growth of the port of Antwerp.
+There is no clearer symbol of the growth of the port of Antwerp and Bruges.
 The new part is poised above the historic fire station like a glittering diamond, with its tip pointing towards the Scheldt like the prow of a ship.
 The glass superstructure reflects the varying shades of port, water and air.
 The flat and rippling surfaces, alternating between each other, represent the waves of the Scheldt.
 The glistening diamond is a clear reference to the Antwerp diamond trade.
 This is a metaphor for the port of the 21st century: a port with a rich past, ready for the future.

 As a whole, it delivers a lovely example of spectacle architecture, characteristic of Zaha Hadid, a renowned British architect hailing from Iraq.
 Zaha Hadid has built striking buildings all over the world, including the Guangzhou opera house in China, the Heydar Aliyev Centre in Baku, Azerbaijan, and the Riverside Museum in Glasgow.